gretchenfrage/aqueduct/PROTOCOL.md

 It is a protocol violation to ack or nack a message that has already been acked or nacked by the same receiver.

+A sender must listen on its channel control stream for AckNackUnreliable frames, and process the acks and nacks contained therein.

 ## Channel shutdown